ADVERTISING

-Democracy in the eyes of different generations
+Democracy as seen through the eyes of different generations

-Participants in the conversation
+Participants in the discussion

 Audience participation